mui/material-ui/docs/data/material/getting-started/overview/overview.md

 ## Introduction

-Material UI is an open-source React component library that implements [Material Design](https://material.io/).
+Material UI is an open-source React component library that implements Google's [Material Design](https://material.io/).

 It includes a comprehensive collection of prebuilt components that are ready for production right out of the box.